resilmesh2/MONT-Dataset-OT-ICS-attacks/Scenario-2/3-Execution/README.md

-# **Initial Access:**
+# **Execution:**

 \[ T0819 ] <https://attack.mitre.org/techniques/T0819/>

 ## Objective:

-The goal of this step is for the attacker to gain initial access to the victim's network by exploiting a vulnerability in an application or service that is exposed to the internet.
+After discovering the log4shell vulnerability and its http-header, the goal of this step is for the attacker to gain initial access to the victim's network by exploiting a vulnerability in an application or service that is exposed to the internet.

 ## MITRE Technique: T0819 - Exploit Public-Facing Application